Sprouted grains. I’ve mentioned them before, but I’ve never told you HOW to do it, have I? Hence, today’s tutorial.

 Then, pour in enough water to cover the grains by at least an inch.
 They’ll absorb a lot so check in an hour or so to see if you need to add a bit more.
 They should be covered completely and will soak overnight or about 6 – 8 hours.

-Then, pour the grains into the colander to drain them.
+After soaking overnight, pour the grains into the colander to drain them.

 Rinse the grains thoroughly with water.
 You will do this every 8 – 12 hours until they are sufficiently sprouted (which will take 1 – 2 days).
 They need to remain wet.
 If the weather is hot and humid, this is ESPECIALLY important, because otherwise the grains will grow fuzzy mold and need to be thrown out.
 Guess how I know?